Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 To me, this looks like *"something"* (\( \frac{\mathbf{u} \cdot \mathbf{v}}{\mathbf{u} \cdot \mathbf{u}} \)) multiplied by the line we're interested in (\( u \)).
 What is this *"something"*?

 Well, we can tell that it's a dot product divided by another dot product.
-And thanks to the section on dot products, we also know that using them results in scalar values, which means this whole *"something"* is itself a scalar (again, that it's just a number and not a vector).
+And thanks to the section on dot products, we also know that they result in scalar values, which means this whole *"something"* is itself a scalar.

 If we know that this *"something"* is a scalar, and we're multiplying it by the line (a vector), then the result has to be a point somewhere along that line.